MarcoN16/belly-button-challenge/README.md

 ### Features
-1. Horizontal Bar Chart with Dropdown Menu o	Utilizes the D3 library to read in data from the samples.json file. o	Displays the top 10 OTUs found in an individual subject.
+1. Horizontal Bar Chart with Dropdown Menu
+- Utilizes the D3 library to read in data from the samples.json file.
+- Displays the top 10 OTUs found in an individual subject.
 -	Uses sample_values as the values for the bar chart.
 -	Uses otu_ids as the labels for the bar chart.
 -	Utilizes otu_labels as hover text for the chart.